Skip to product information

 Tax included.
 Shipping calculated at checkout.

-Small-sized shallow basket are in excellent condition.
-The decoration are simple and comprises only single black stripe.
+Excellent condition.
 Age-related minimal wear.
 Almost completely faded black color.
 Gorgeous tanned patina.
 Size approx. 6,0cm x 15,0cm x 15,0cm.

 Provenance: Finnish private collection